luccasr73/firebase-cloud-functions-samples/admin-functions/README.md

                 //delete user using uid present on document admin.auth().deleteUser(uid)
                     .then(() => {
-                        console.log("Deleted user successfully: ", uid);
+                        console.log('Deleted user successfully: ', uid);
                     })
                     .catch(error => {
-                        console.log("There was an error deleting the user: ", error);
+                        console.log('There was an error deleting the user: ', error);
                     });
             });
     });